Mikyan0207/M-MOB-900-Flutter/README.md

 # Starlight

-An instant messaging application written with Flutter.
+An instant messaging application inspired from Discord and LINE written with Flutter.

 ## Packages